Fencing & Outdoor Structures Calculators

 Estimating Materials and Cost (Posts, Rails, Pickets, Concrete, Hardware)

-Fence cost estimates depend on more than length.
-Material choice, height, number of posts, gates, terrain, and labor assumptions can change totals significantly.
+Fence and outdoor structure cost estimates depend on more than length.
+Material choice, height, number of posts, gates, terrain, layout complexity, and labor assumptions can change totals significantly.
 A simple way to plan is to estimate core components, then verify packaging and local pricing.

 Common cost drivers